Louise Stein Sorensen fonds

 Administrative/Biographical HistoryLouise Stein Sorensen was born in Rotterdam on February 12, 1929 to Isidor Stein and Marianne (Jeanne) van Dam.
-Her sister, Eleanor, was born in 1923.
+Her sister, Eleonore, was born in 1923.
 Sorensen’s immediate family moved from Rotterdam to Amsterdam in 1936.
-In late 1940 and early 1941, citizens of the Netherlands over the age of fifteen had to declare their Jewish ancestry and receive and carry identity cards.
-If a person had more than two Jewish grandparents they would receive a black J on their identity card.

-Sorensen and her parents were reunited in 1943, and hidden by a farmer and his wife in Apeldoorn, Netherlands.
-They stayed inside, in an attic, until mid-April 1945.
-While Sorensen’s immediate family survived, they later found out through the Red Cross that their extended family, from Rotterdam, had perished, in Sobibor and in Auschwitz.
+Sorensen and her parents were reunited in the fall of 1943 and hidden by a farmworker and his wife in Apeldoorn, Netherlands.
+They stayed inside in an attic every day until mid-April 1945 when Canadian soldiers liberated the area.
+While Sorensen’s parents and sister survived, they later found out through the Red Cross that nearly all of their extended family had been murdered in Sobibor, Auschwitz and in Minsk and Transylvania.